Transport Group Aim

 Planning work is underway to vastly upgrade the rail line from High Wycombe to Aylesbury.
 The section from Princes Risborough to Aylesbury is very slow with single track and that limits the frequency of service.
 This route will eventually join High Wycombe to the east–west rail line north of Aylesbury, which will link Oxford to Milton Keynes and Bedford and eventually Cambridge.
 This line is in the process of being re-opened.

-The vexed question on everyone’s lips is when will they be fixed?
-It is important that potholes are reported to Transport for Bucks; the easiest way is via the website (see link below) – remember if a pothole has been reported and not fixed in a reasonable time TfB can be liable for damage to vehicles. http://www.transportforbucks.net/BCC-report-a-problem.aspx All motorists in High Wycombe would place potholes as their main concern with the state of our roads.
-The situation is recognised by Bucks CC as their first priority for road repair.
+It is important that potholes are reported to Transport for Bucks (TfB).
+The easiest way is via “Fix my Street” which can be accessed from the Buckinghamshire Council website – remember if a pothole has been reported and not fixed in a reasonable time TfB can be liable for damage to vehicles. https://www.fixmystreet.buckscc.gov.uk/ All motorists in High Wycombe would place potholes as their main concern with the state of our roads.
+The Council recognises the priority for road repair.
 However the ability to patch up potholes and resurface roads seems to be losing the battle with the rate at which potholes are appearing, particularly since much of the temporary patching work only lasts a few months.
-Many road users have reported damage to tyres, wheels and suspension but compensation will not be approved if Bucks CC has not been made aware of the pothole and/or the contractor has not noted the repair.
+Many road users have reported damage to tyres, wheels and suspension but compensation will not be approved if Buckinghamshire Council has not been made aware of the pothole and/or the contractor has not noted the repair.
 It is important therefore, that Transport for Bucks (TfB) is informed about all potholes considered to be a danger to motorists.
 This will not only help support compensation claims but also speed up the repair by identifying roads where potholes are a danger to traffic.

 Shared Space – Love it or Hate it?